 What we do know though is that all lessons are deep lessons if we push the boundaries for every pupil.

-Encouraging Greater Depth By Presenting Problems Requiring Multiple Content Domains
+Greater Depth Through Problems Requiring Multiple Content Domains

 When planning a sequence of lessons – or indeed a single lesson – to encourage mastery with greater depth, it is worthwhile to include a range of problems that touch upon content domains other than the content domain that particular lesson or sequence of lessons focuses upon.